MeteHanC/Calculator-TDD-Python/README.md

 # Python Simple Calculator with TDD
-A simple calculator in Python to understand the very basis of TDD
+A simple calculator in Python to understand the very basics of TDD